NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 }
 ```

-This effectively makes form validation binding a transparent implementation detail where it's able to
+This effectively makes form validation binding a transparent detail where all `@servicestack/vue`
-automatically apply contextual validation errors next to the fields they apply to:
+Input Components are able to automatically apply contextual validation errors next to the fields they apply to:

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/scripts/edit-contact-validation.png)

 #### [JSDoc](https://jsdoc.app)

-We get great value for using [TypeScript](https://www.typescriptlang.org) to maintain our libraries typed code bases, however it does mandate
+We get great value from using [TypeScript](https://www.typescriptlang.org) to maintain our libraries typed code bases, however it
-using an external tool to strip out its annotations in order to be run JS Runtimes, something this template expressly avoids.
+does mandate using an external tool to convert it to valid JS before it can be run, something this template expressly avoids.

-Instead it uses JSDoc to add type annotations to App code where they add value, which  at the cost of slightly more verbose syntax enables
+Instead this template uses JSDoc to add type annotations to App code where they add value, which  at the cost of slightly more
-much of the same static analysis and intelli-sense benefits of TypeScript, but without needing any tools to convert it to valid JavaScript
+verbose syntax enables much of the same static analysis and intelli-sense benefits of TypeScript, but without needing any tools
-at runtime, e.g:
+to convert it to valid JavaScript:

 ```js
 /** @param {KeyboardEvent} e */